 The word 'mild' in mild hearing loss often creates the misconcept that it's is 'no big deal,' but the reality is, mild hearing loss deserves your attention.
 Here's why.

 The Statistics on Mild Hearing Loss

-Classifying hearing losses that do not exceed 40 dB as mild does a disservice to those suffering from such losses; especially children.
-Even a 30 dB hearing loss can cause a child to miss almost half of the activity in a classroom environment.
+Classifying hearing losses that do not exceed 40 dB as 'mild' does a disservice to those suffering from such losses, especially children.
+Did you know that even a 30 dB hearing loss can cause a child to miss almost half of the activity in a classroom environment?
 Statistics show that up to 37% of children with mild hearing loss will fail a grade in grammar school.

-Teens with mild hearing loss from noise damage is on the rise.
+Teens with mild hearing loss from noise damage is on the rise as well.
 A recent survey reported that 46% of teens have experienced ringing or pain in their ears from listening to excessively loud music.
-Nine out of ten teenagers report they have knowingly engaged in noisy activities without wearing hearing protection, and some report they would rather risk mild hearing loss than wear visible hearing protection believing a mild loss isn’t a problem worth worrying about.
+Nine out of ten teenagers report they have knowingly engaged in noisy activities without wearing hearing protection, and some report they would rather risk mild hearing loss than wear visible hearing protection.

-The length of time spent listening to sounds at 90 dB without potentially damaging your hearing permanently is limited to eight hours; a normal workday.
-At 95 dB hearing damage can occur after only 4 hours, at 100 dB it’s only two hours before hearing loss can occur, so damaging your hearing is quick and easy.
+The length of time spent listening to sounds at 90 dB without potentially damaging your hearing permanently is limited to eight hours, your average workday.
+At 95 dB, hearing damage can occur after only 4 hours, at 100 dB it’s only two hours before hearing loss can occur, so damaging your hearing is quick and easy.

 Why not seek treatment?

 In the long run, it’s much easier to protect your hearing and get annual hearing tests.
 Treating a so-called mild hearing loss can make big improvements in everyone’s future.
 So, what are you waiting for?

 Learn more about hearing loss by reading some of our other posts: